Athletics at the 1992 Summer Olympics – Men's discus throw: Background

 This was the 22nd appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 The returning finalists from the 1988 Games were gold medalist Jürgen Schult of East Germany (now united Germany), silver medalist Romas Ubartas of the Soviet Union (now representing Lithuania), tenth-place finisher Mike Buncic of the United States, and twelfth-place finisher Imrich Bugár of Czechoslovakia.
-Ubartas had been the "top thrower in 1991" but "refused to compete at the 1991 Worlds for the Soviet Union"; with Lithuania sending its own team (not part of the United Team), he competed again.
+Ubartas had been the "top thrower in 1991" but "refused to compete at the 1991 Worlds for the Soviet Union"; with Lithuania sending its own team (not part of the Unified Team of ex-Soviet republics), he competed again.
 Schult was a strong contender to repeat, as was Lars Riedel, who won the 1991 world championship.

 Bosnia and Herzegovina, the Central African Republic, the People's Republic of China, and Lithuania each made their debut in the men's discus throw; some former Soviet republics competed as the Unified Team.
 The United States made its 21st appearance, most of any nation, having missed only the boycotted 1980 Games.